An excellent travel card that offers top-notch points redemption through Chase Ultimate Rewards.

 What should I know before I apply?

-To apply for the Chase Sapphire Preferred® credit card, you must be at least 18 years old in most places.
+To apply for the Chase Sapphire Preferred® Card, you must be at least 18 years old in most places.
 The minimum age requirement bumps up to 19 for residents of Alabama and Nebraska and 21 in Puerto Rico.

 Required documents and information